TheBobTheBlob/PiBot/README.md

 All commands must be prefixed with the prefix if used in a message, or are accessible through Discord's slash commands.

+- `summarise`: Uses generative AI to summarise a message.
+Awailable through messages or the context menu.
+- `dailyfact`: Shows a daily fact
+- `shipfact`: Uses generative AI to create a **fake** fact about ships
 - `info`: Shows some information about the bot
 - `help`: Shows help for the bot
-- `dailyfact`: Shows a daily fact
-- `shipfact`: Uses generative AI to create a **fake** fact about ships

 ### Admin Commands